tomsWebConsulting/twcsl/v7.1/Page/Store/Store Page Elements Tagged Hide/README.md

     * Page Specific

-      * Use this option if you want to have this effect on only one Portfolio page.
+      * Use this option if you want to have this effect on only one Store page.

       * Add the following code to Page Settings > Advanced >